Richard Mifflin Kleberg, Jr. Family Lectureship on Grazing Management

 Ardmore, OK 73401

 Mastering the science and art of grazing management is critical for successful ranch management.
-One of the most important steps in ranch planning is to establish the correct stocking rate of the ranch’s pasture and range sources, carefully considering the variation in precipitation within seasons and between years, while balancing the needs of both livestock and wildlife.
+This course will provide students with the tools to determine correct stocking rate of the ranch’s pasture and range sources, carefully considering the variation in precipitation within seasons and between years, while balancing the needs livestock.
 A second critical step is to develop strategic and operational plans to accomplish the specific goals and objectives of the ranch.
-This course will provide students with the tools to determine correct stocking rate of their ranch and to develop sound grazing management programs that will help them achieve the goals of their ranch.
+This lectureship—held in partnership with Noble Research Institute, LLC— will help participants develop sound grazing management programs to achieve the goals of their ranch.

-This lectureship will be held in conjunction with Noble Research Institute, LLC (www.noble.org), an independent nonprofit agricultural research organization dedicated to delivering solutions to great agricultural challenges.
+The Noble Research Institute, LLC (www.noble.org) is an independent nonprofit agricultural research organization dedicated to delivering solutions to great agricultural challenges.
 Headquartered in Ardmore, Oklahoma, the Noble Research Institute conducts fundamental, translational and applied research; offers no-cost consultation and education to farmers, ranchers and land managers; operates seven research and demonstration farms; and educates students of all ages about science and agriculture.
 The Noble Research Institute was founded by Lloyd Noble, an Oklahoma oilman and philanthropist, in 1945 as The Samuel Roberts Noble Foundation to advance agriculture and land stewardship.

 - Understand the impacts of grazing systems on vegetation, livestock, wildlife, watersheds, and profitability